geowarin/babel-plugin-glob-imports/README.md

 * All files resolved by the glob must have unique names
 * You can only use the global import with globs (Forbidden: `import {something} from "./glob/*.js"`)

+## DEVELOPMENT STOPPED

+I did not continue developing this plugin because its tricky to update the glob.
+Often, you just add files and you would like the glob to automatically list those files, which is not the case.
+You have to delete babel cache or trigger a recompilation of the file where the glob is used.

+For those reasons, I do not recommand using the plugin.
+Unless you can come up with some magic to make it work.
+PRs welcome.